Memphis Water Quality at a Glance

 Support Aquifer Protection

-Help protect Memphis’s precious water resource by supporting local aquifer protection initiatives.
-Properly dispose of household chemicals, pharmaceuticals, and other potential contaminants.
-Never dump anything down storm drains, as some areas have direct connections to the groundwater system.
+Help protect Memphis’s irreplaceable water resource by properly disposing of household chemicals, pharmaceuticals, and other potential contaminants — never down storm drains, as some areas connect directly to the groundwater system.
+Support organisations like Protect Our Aquifer.
+Stay informed about Shelby County Superfund sites via our water alert news feed.

 Frequently Asked Questions